What is Model United Nations?

 Model UN is an educational simulation that allows all those interested in international relations and diplomacy to develop their knowledge of current world affairs, public speaking, and negotiation through participation in simulations of diplomatic conferences and committee meetings of international organisations, most commonly formal sessions of different UN bodies, although it is not uncommon to come across simulations of other international bodies or organisations, e.g. the EU Parliament, ASEAN, the African Union, UNASUR, and even historical or crisis committees.

-It is essentially a role-playing activity in which Society Members are transformed into diplomats in order to tackle political issues of international importance.
-Every week, a different problem is being addressed: in the past, we have had discussions about the European refugee crisis, the effects of rising sea levels on small island states, the threats facing the Antarctic Treaty, the political situation in Cyprus, the war in Syria, the Kashmir crisis and many more.
+It is a role-playing activity in which members are made diplomats in order to tackle political issues of international importance.
+Every week, a different problem is being addressed: in the past, we have had discussions about the Israel-Palestine Crisis, European refugee crisis, the effects of rising sea levels on small island states, the threats facing the Antarctic Treaty, the political situation in Cyprus, the war in Syria, the Kashmir crisis and many many more.

 At the beginning of every meeting, each Member picks the State they wish to represent and the debate begins!
 The idea is to have a productive discussion with everybody (no matter how different your opinions are), evaluate who could be your "allies" and your "enemies", convince as many delegates to see the benefits of your proposals, and reach the ultimate goal: pass a resolution.